 - Beautiful sea scenery at Finisterre and Muxía

-- Relaxed vibe maybe it feels that way because most people who walk this route have already finished one Camino route and are pretty chilled.
+- Relaxed vibe maybe it feels that way because most people who walk this route have just finished one Camino route and are pretty chilled.

 What we disliked

-- Our main dislike was too much rain and strong wind we got on the route but I must say we walked it in November, not the best time of the year.
+- Our main dislike was too much rain and strong wind we got on the route but we walked it in November, not the best time of the year.

-- Very few supermarkets and shops are on the way which makes it difficult to make food.
+- Very few supermarkets and shops on the way which makes it difficult to buy food.

 Difficulty level

-2 out of 5 – short route, frequent places to stop for food, many albergues, well-marked, some ups and downs on the way, one quite steep and long ascent on the first day (if it wasn’t for that I’d give it 1 out of 5).
+2 out of 5 – short route, many places to stop for food, many albergues.
+It has some hills, and a steep and long ascent on the first day (if it wasn’t for that I’d give it 1 out of 5).

 Scenery overview

-Forest and fields most of the way, beautiful sea views on the stretch between Finisterre and Muxía, and at both capes.
+Forest and fields most of the way, beautiful sea views on the stretch between Finisterre and Muxía.

 Camino de Santiago planning resources